 Feeding America Riverside | San Bernardino

-Erynn: Take a few hours to be part of Feeding America's efforts to alleviate hunger in the Inland Empire.
+Take a few hours to be part of Feeding America's efforts to alleviate hunger in the Inland Empire.
 Sign up online for shifts helping to package, sort, and distribute food items.
 The food bank also needs volunteers for special events throughout the year, plus skills-based volunteers for specific projects.
-They even offer remote opportunities for those who prefer to volunteer from home!
 Kids who volunteer must be accompanied by a parent, guardian or adult chaperone.

 Huerta del Valle Garden

-Erynn: Huerta del Valle is on a mission to cultivate a community of members who grow their own organic crops, and in so doing, work toward sustainable community empowerment and health.
-With dozens of community plots, a greenhouse, composting and vermi-composting, organic agriculture production, an education center, and a sustainable fruit orchard, there is plenty of work for volunteers of all ages to get involved in!
-Consider signing up for a CSA box to enjoy fresh, organic crops from the gardens, and further support their mission of community empowerment.
+Huerta del Valle is a nonprofit grassroots organization serving the Inland Empire region of Southern California.
+It is a network of urban farms and community gardens working for an equitable food system that provides healthy organic produce for all.
+With dozens of community plots, a greenhouse, composting and vermicomposting, organic agriculture production, an education center, and a sustainable fruit orchard, there is plenty of work for volunteers of all ages to get involved in!

 Ocean Institute Beach Cleanups

-Shila: Sign up for two hour beach cleanup with Ocean Institute and help prevent trash from entering the ocean.
-Children who are younger than 16 should have be accompanied by an adult.
+Sign up for a two-hour beach cleanup with the Ocean Institute and help prevent trash from entering the ocean.
+Children younger than 16 should be accompanied by an adult.
 The Ocean Institute provides trash pickers and bags for you and your group.
-Beach clean ups are offered once a month - check the calendar and book online.
+Beach clean-ups are offered once a month—check the calendar and book online.

 Second Harvest Food Bank of Orange County

-Gina I.: This large regional food bank provide nutritious food to all who need it, focusing on those who are most vulnerable.
+This large regional food bank provides nutritious food to all who need it, focusing on the most vulnerable.
 They even grow some of the produce they distribute!
 Distributions happen through partner agencies at more than 250 locations throughout Orange County.
-Volunteers as young as seven can help plant, harvest, weed and maintain the fields of Harvest Solutions Farm, and kids over 13 can also help out in the Distribution Center.
-All youth volunteers must be accompanied by an adult chaperone.
+Volunteers as young as 7 can help plant, harvest, weed, and maintain the fields of Harvest Solutions Farm, and kids over 13 can also help out in the Distribution Center.
+An adult chaperone must accompany all youth volunteers.

 Irvine Ranch Conservancy Native Seed Farm

-Erynn: The Irvine Ranch Conservancy manages the Native Seed Farm, where about 45 species of plants grow over 8 acres!
+The Irvine Ranch Conservancy manages the Native Seed Farm, where about 45 species of plants grow over 8 acres!
 The goal is to sustainably grow and harvest seeds for restoration projects, without affecting the natural environment and ecology of the area.
 And while the Conservancy has plenty of volunteer opportunities for grownups, the whole family can help tend to the Seed Farm, year-round!
 No experience is necessary, and the Farm provides all the tools and necessary training for numerous tasks.
-Minor volunteers must be accompanied by a parent or guardian.

 Local Library